HemThumar/DM_midtermproj/README.md

 2. Install the necessary Python libraries:

-3. Run the Jupyter notebook: Launch Jupyter notebook as the same file location as the CSV data files i.e run the notebook within the clone repository.
+3. Run the Jupyter notebook: Launch Jupyter notebook as the same file location as the CSV data files i.e run the notebook within the cloned repository.

 4. Open the thumar_hem_midtermproj.ipynb notebook and follow the prompts.